10up/10up-sitemaps/README.md

 1. Install the plugin.
 2. Run the WP-CLI command: `wp tenup-sitemaps generate`
 3. Add WP-CLI command to cron job.
+For multisite, add a command for each site in the network.

 You can pass `--range` to the `generate` command to only index content within a certain age range. `wp tenup-sitemaps generate --range=12` would only index content created/updated within the last 12 months.